 The costs section gives costs for the technology.
 Calliope uses the concept of "cost classes" to allow accounting for more than just monetary costs.
 The above example specifies only the monetary cost class, but any number of other classes could be used, for example co2 to account for emissions.

-Only the monetary cost class is entered into the default objective function.
 Additional cost classes can be created simply by adding them to the definition of costs for a technology.